scrabbletank/farhome-rules/rulesdoc.md

 - **Casting Time:** 8 AP
 - **Range:** 10
 - **Duration:** instant
-- **Damage Type:** Fire
+- **Damage Type:** fire

-You launch a ball of fire centered at a target point in range you can see.
-The fireball explodes on impact, hitting all creatures in a 5x5 area.
-Creatures must make a Dexterity save against your spellcasting.
-On failure they take 2 wounds, plus a wound die on a critical, or half damage (rounding down) on success.
+Launch a ball of fire centered at a target point in range you can see.
+The fireball explodes on impact, hitting all creatures in a 5x5 tile area.
+Make a spellcasting roll against the creatures dexterity save.
+On success they take 2 wounds in fire damage, adding a wound die on a critical.
+On failure the creatures take half damage, rounding down.

 Add a wound die for every level above 3rd.